 RPM continues to be more efficient in utilizing manufacturing assets to generate cost savings opportunities.
 The benefits of its center-led procurement initiatives are becoming even more evident in the current inflationary raw material environment.
-At the conclusion of fiscal year 2021, which ended May 31, 2021, the company exceeded the program’s targeted run rate of $290 million in annualized savings by $30 million.
-RPM also significantly improved its profit margin profile and cash generation, as reflected in the cumulative total return generated by RPM that has exceeded its peer group average over the last three years.
+At the conclusion of fiscal year 2021, which ended May 31, 2021, the company exceeded the MAP to Growth program’s targeted run rate of $290 million in annualized savings by $30 million.

 While RPM officially concluded its MAP to Growth operating improvement plan, the company expects to generate more than $50 million in incremental MAP to Growth savings in fiscal 2022.
+For the fiscal 2022 second quarter, RPM’s MAP to Growth program provided $19 million in incremental cost savings.
 RPM’s next step is to leverage the lessons learned from MAP to Growth to chart a course for 2025.
-Over the next six to 12 months, RPM will be working on a ‘MAP 2.0’ program in conjunction with our operating leaders.
+Over the next coming months, RPM will be working on a ‘MAP 2.0’ program in conjunction with its operating leaders.